silverstripe/silverstripe-staticpublishqueue/docs/en/basic_configuration.md

     public function objectsToUpdate($context)
     {
-        return HomePage::get()->First();  // return 1 or an array of multiple publishable objects you would like to regenerate the static cache for
+        return Page::get()->First();  // return 1 or an array of multiple publishable objects you would like to regenerate the static cache for
     }

      public function objectsToDelete($context)